 Robert Van Nest, President - Norway

-With a MA from Columbia University, Bob and his wife settled on an historic farm in Norway and started our area’s farmers’ market in the 1980s.
+With a MA from Columbia University, Bob and his wife settled on a historic farm in Norway and started our area’s farmers’ market in the 1980s.
 Bob spent his career teaching French and coaching Nordic skiing.
-An avid birder, cyclist and gardener, Bob is completely committed to land conservation.
+An avid birder, cyclist, and gardener, Bob is completely committed to land conservation.

 Jeff Chase, Director - Bryant Pond